EVOLVING POLICY | UNUSUAL BUILDINGS

 Francisco Gomes: fgomes@utexas.edu

 Policy in the built environment includes zoning and other development ordinances, building codes, environmental protections, and private land use restrictions.
-These regulatory mechanisms are social constructs.
+Like all regulatory mechanisms, these imperatives are social constructs.
 In North America, development ordinances and building codes are currently experiencing rapid evolution in response to our collective desires, including less auto-oriented development patterns, inadequate housing supply, and lower carbon-intensity construction methods.
-To some degree, these policy rulesets both create and respond to site conditions; for example, lot dimensions and required building yard setbacks (or other open space minima) are generally tuned to work in concert so anticipated lots can be both useful and economically productive.
-Where conditions stray from the normative situations these rules anticipate—whether due to site circumstances such as extreme topography, stormwater flows, residual property dimensions, atypical uses, or a myriad of other situations that occur in the complexities of the real world—opportunities to create social, economic, and design value abound.
+Policy rulesets both create and respond to site conditions; for example, lot dimensions and required building yard setbacks (or other open space minima) are tuned to work in concert, allowing both useful and economically productive lots.
+Where conditions stray from the normative situations these rules anticipate, whether due to site circumstances such as extreme topography, stormwater flows, residual property dimensions, atypical uses, or a myriad of other situations that occur in the complexities of the real world, opportunities to create social, economic, and design value abound.
 Especially when conditions are not normative, having the knowledge and skills to analyze the potential of a parcel of land is important for anyone engaging in the production of the built environment.
+Student projects for the Spring 2026 edition of the class will focus on residential development driven by compact footprints but considerable vertical and sectional latitude.

 PROGRAM(S)